jajcayn/pyclits/README.rst

 * `netCDF4 <https://github.com/Unidata/netcdf4-python>`_
 * `basemap toolkit <https://github.com/matplotlib/basemap>`_

-(All of them are installed via pip automatically, except basemap, since it is not on PyPI.
+(All of them are installed via pip automatically when installing this package, except basemap, since it is not on PyPI.
 Basemap still can be installed via pip using ``pip install git+https://github.com/matplotlib/basemap.git``)

 Contributing